Samsung to invest Rs 1,588 cr to set up compressor manufacturing plant in Chennai

-The Tamil Nadu government and Samsung signed a Memorandum of Understanding (MoU) on Tuesday with an announcement to invest Rs 1,588 crore to set up a new Samsung compressor manufacturing plant in Sriperumbudur near Chennai.
+The Tamil Nadu government and Samsung signed a Memorandum of Understanding (MoU) on Tuesday with an announcement to invest Rs 1,588 crore to set up the company’s new compressor manufacturing plant in Sriperumbudur near Chennai.

 🗞 Subscribe Now: Get Express Premium to access the best Election reporting and analysis 🗞️